sunh20/ECoG_data_curation/data_upload_download/README.md

 #### Step 3: Check Glacier to ensure the files were properly uploaded

-Glacier has weird inventory code, where you enter the code below and wait a couple hours and then run the code again to see what files Glacier has.
+Glacier has weird inventory code, where you enter the code below (on Salarian, haven't set this up on Cylon yet) and wait a couple hours and then run the code again to see what files Glacier has.
 If you wait too long (about a day), though, the results will time out.
 It's pretty annoying.

 I suggest copying the results from this into a MS Word file and using the find command to see if the patient's video/EDF folders have been uploaded.